dunconio/dwm-dunc/README.md

     monitor sections:
     -----------------
         comment                   - ignored
         log-rules                 - log all matching rules for this monitor monitor                   - monitor number
         set-alt-tab-border        - alt-tab switcher border width in pixels on this monitor
         set-alt-tab-size          - maximum size of alt-tab switcher (WxH) on this monitor
         set-alt-tab-text-align    - alt-tab text alignment on this monitor - 0:left, 1:centre, 2:right
         set-alt-tab-x             - alt-tab switcher position on this monitor - 0:left, 1:centre, 2:right
         set-alt-tab-y             - alt-tab switcher position on this monitor - 0:top, 1:middle, 2:bottom
         set-bar-layout            - array of bar elements in order of appearance (TagBar, LtSymbol, WinTitle, StatusText)
         set-cursor-autohide       - true to hide cursor when stationary on this monitor
         set-cursor-hide-on-keys   - true to hide cursor when keys are pressed on this monitor
+        set-custom-tag-icons      - array of paths to icon files to show in place of tag identifier (for each tag) on this monitor
         set-default               - set this monitor to be the default selected on startup
         set-enable-gaps           - set to true to enable vanity gaps between clients (default)
         set-gap-inner-h           - horizontal inner gap between clients set-gap-inner-v           - vertical inner gap between clients set-gap-outer-h           - horizontal outer gap between clients and the screen edges
         set-gap-outer-v           - vertical outer gap between clients and the screen edges
         set-hide-vacant-tags      - hide tags with no clients on this monitor set-indicators-top        - set to true to show client indicators on the top edge of the bar
         set-layout                - layout number or layout symbol set-mfact                 - size of master client area for all tags on this monitor
         set-mirror-layout         - switch master area and stack area on this monitor
         set-opacity-active        - level of opacity for clients when active on this monitor
         set-opacity-inactive      - level of opacity for clients when inactive on this monitor
         set-nmaster               - number of master clients for all tags on this monitor
         set-quiet-alt-tags        - don't raise the bar or show over fullscreen clients on this monitor
-        set-reverse-master       - set to true if the master client class should be shown before the tag indicator
-        set-show-icons-on-tags   - true to show primary master client's icon in place of tag identifier (for each tag) on this monitor
+        set-reverse-master        - set to true if the master client class should be shown before the tag indicator set-show-custom-tag-icons - true to show a custom icon in place of tag identifier (for each tag) on this monitor set-show-icons-on-tags    - true to show primary master client's icon in place of tag identifier (for each tag) on this monitor
         set-showbar               - whether to show the bar by default on this monitor
         set-showmaster            - set to true if the master client class should be shown on each tag on the bar set-showstatus            - set to 1 if the status text should be displayed, -1 to ignore root window name changes
         set-start-tag             - default tag to activate on startup set-switch-on-empty       - switch to the specified tag when no more clients are visible under the active tag set-tag-format-empty      - printf style format of tag displayed when no client is assigned, using %s as placeholder on this monitor
         set-tag-format-populated  - printf style format of tag displayed when one or more clients are assigned, using %s as placeholders on this monitor
         set-title-align           - active client title alignment: 0:left, 1:centred, 2:right
         set-topbar                - set to true if the bar should be at the top of the screen for this monitor
         tags                      - array of tag-specific settings (see "tags sections (per monitor)")

     tags sections (per monitor):
     ----------------------------